Amsterdam/schema-tools/README.md

 The schematools library contains two Django management commands to generate mock data.
-The first one is `create_mock_data` which generates mock data for all the datasets that are found at the configured schema location `SCHEMA_URL` (where `SCHEMA_URL` can be configure to point to a path at the local filesystem).
+The first one is `create_mock_data` which generates mock data for all the datasets that are found at the configured schema location `SCHEMA_URL` (where `SCHEMA_URL` can be configured to point to a path at the local filesystem).

-The `create_mock_data` command processes all datasets.
-However, it is possible to limit this by adding positional arguments.
-These positional arguments can be dataset ids or paths to the location of the `dataset.json` on the local filesystem.
+The `create_mock_data` command expects either a list of dataset ids to include or a list of dataset ids to exclude.
+The datasets to include can be provided as positional arguments or using the --datasets-list argument, which defaults to the environment variable `DATASETS_LIST`.
+To exclude datasets the `--datasets-exclude` argument or the environment variables `DATASET_EXCLUDE` can be used.

-Furthermore, the command has some options, e.g. to change the default number of generated records (`--size`) or to reverse meaning of the positional arguments using `--exclude`.
+Furthermore, the command has the options to change the default number of generated records (`--size`).

 To avoid duplicate primary keys on subsequent runs the `--start-at` options can be used to start autonumbering of primary keys at an offset.